julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~Maintain UI consistency~

+In theory, UI consistency makes it easier for users to navigate and interact with the interface.

-Trying to maintain UI consistency over time is a fool's errand.
+In practice, Trying to maintain UI consistency over time is a fool's errand because it's impossible to predict how the UI will evolve.

 **Don't reinvent the wheel**